What to do after a death

 Redirecting post after someone's death

-You’ll have to pay a fee to redirect the post - you can find out how much it will cost on the Royal Mail website.
+You’ll have to pay to redirect the post.
+You can check out how much it will cost on the Royal Mail website.

 Stop receiving unwanted mail